hungryram/newhungryram/content/blog/static-sites-are-back-hungry-ram.md

 featured_image = "/uploads/staticsites.jpg"
 meta_description = "Stop using Wordpress and move over to a static website generator.
 Get better ranking, speed, and SEO.
-Get rid of additional plugins from Wordpress." meta_title = "Static Sites Are Back - Hungry Ram" title = "Static Sites Are Back - Hungry Ram"
+Get rid of additional plugins from Wordpress." meta_title = "Static Sites Are Back - Hungry Ram" title = "Static Sites Are Back"

 +++
 ### Why Go Back in Time?